studiozero/szvr/src/blog/second.md

 ---
 title : "Always a bridesmaid"
-description : "Second is no fun" author : "@extraLRG" date : "2017-10-12"
+author : "@extraLRG"
+date : "2017-10-12"
+description : "Sometimes it is better to have loved and lost, than never to have loved at all.
+Or, you could just annihilate the bitch" image : "reflect.png"
 ---

 # Dillinger